 “There are fires everywhere!”
-Peter cried out with glee.
-“Take the judgement of God upon thy pates, thou sinners!”
+Peter cackled with delight.
+“Hoi!
+Take the judgement of God upon thy pates, thou sinners!”

-“I wish my parents were here to see this,” Pup said sadly, dangling his legs over the edge.
-“Look, more fireworks!” he cried out, pointing at a great ball of flame roaring skywards as the last of the Angel Fuel stores exploded.
-More explosions followed, this time behind them, as the last of the huge fuel tanks in the north-east of the Great-Abbey – sabotaged by Veneris and Rosemary as they fought their way south from the North Wall – exploded, sending shrapnel tiles and masonry high into the air.
+“I wish Mother Moss was here to see this,” Pup sighed sadly, dangling his legs over the edge.
+“More fireworks!” he exclaimed, pointing at a great ball of flame billowing skywards as the last of the Angel fuel stores exploded.
+More followed, this time behind them, as the last of the fuel reserves for the Order vehicles in the north-east of the Great Abbey erupted, sending shrapnel, tiles and masonry spiralling high into the air.

-“So we’re stuck here?” he demanded in horror.
+“Oh?
+So we’re stuck here?” he gasped in horror.

-“Look,” Rabbit exclaimed.
-“They are charging the Brothers again and driving them back.
+“Look!”
+Rabbit shouted.
+“They’re charging the Brothers again and driving them back.
 They’re winning!”